Criticism of Marxism: Social

 Social criticism is based on the assertion that the Marxian conception of society is fundamentally flawed.
 The Marxist stages of history, class analysis and theory of social evolution have been criticised.
 Jean-Paul Sartre concluded that "class" was not a homogeneous entity and could never mount a revolution, but continued to advocate Marxist beliefs.
 According to the book Reflections on a Ravaged Century by the British historian Robert Conquest, Marx was unable to put the Asian society in the development stages of slave, feudal, capitalist, socialist, and as a result, Asian society where much of the world's population lived for thousand of years was "out of the balance".

+Democracy

+While Karl Marx advocated for an increased democratic agency of citizens, some Marxist branches have been criticized for limiting democracy.
+Democratic centralism as internal organization structure of some Marxist parties has been criticized for prioritizing centralization over democracy.

 Epistemological

 Arguments against Marxism are often based on epistemological reasoning.
-Specifically, various critics have contended that Marx or his adherents have a flawed approach to epistemology.
+Specifically, various critics have contended that Marx or his adherents have a flawed approach to epistemology (i.e. the philosophy or theory of knowledge).

 According to Leszek Kołakowski, the laws of dialectics at the very base of Marxism are fundamentally flawed: some are "truisms with no specific Marxist content", others "philosophical dogmas that cannot be proved by scientific means", yet others just "nonsense".
 Some Marxist "laws" are vague and can be interpreted differently, but these interpretations generally fall into one of the aforementioned categories of flaws as well.
-However, Ralph Miliband countered that Kolakowski had a flawed understanding of Marxism and its relation to Leninism and Stalinism.
+However, Marxist sociologist Ralph Miliband argued Kolakowski had a flawed understanding of Marxism and its relation to Leninism and Stalinism.

+Kołakowski noted all of Marx's key predictions or forecasts were disproved in Marx's own lifetime or soon after.
+Specifically, Kołakowski identified five of Marx's core predictions that were falsified: